What is SHRINE?

 • Conducting research in the areas of population health and health services

-The HMS SHRINE network was decommissioned in 2018.
 In 2020, Mass General Brigham and Beth Israel Deaconess Medical Center joined the ACT Network, giving eligible researchers at those institutions access to the largest SHRINE network in the world.
+Later renamed ENACT, researchers can conduct EHR-based research on a network of over 142 million patients.

-ACT was developed collaboratively by members of NCATS’ Clinical and Translational Science Award (CTSA) consortium, with funding from the NIH National Center for Advancing Translational Sciences.
-Learn more about the ACT Network.
+ENACT was developed collaboratively by members of NCATS’ Clinical and Translational Science Award (CTSA) consortium, with funding from the NIH National Center for Advancing Translational Sciences.
+Learn more about the ENACT Network.

 SHRINE Open Source Software

-Harvard Catalyst continues to support development of the SHRINE software that makes the ACT Network and other SHRINE networks possible.
+Harvard Catalyst continues to support development of the SHRINE software that makes the ENACT Network and other SHRINE networks possible.
 For more information about the software, please visit our technical wiki.